oneapi-src/oneDNN/doc/usage_models/inference_int8.md

 + \f$ Q_{w} = \frac{127}{R_{w}} = \frac{127}{9.8} = 12.96\f$

-Finally, the quantized input values for the 8-bit operation are calculated as:
+Finally, the quantized input values for the int8 operation are calculated as:

 + \f$\alpha_{u8} = \lceil Q_{\alpha} \alpha_{f32} \rceil\f$
-   \f$ = \lceil 17 \times [15, 14, ...
-11 ] \rceil = [255, 238, ...
-187] \f$
+   \f$ = \Bigl \lceil 17 \cdot [15, 14, \ldots, 11 ] \Bigr \rceil = [255, 238, \ldots, 187] \f$

 + \f$W_{s8} = \lceil Q_{w} W_{f32} \rceil
-    = \lceil 12.96 \times [-5.1 , 6.8, ... -1.2, 9.8 ] \rceil
+    = \Bigl \lceil 12.96 \cdot [-5.1 , 6.8, \ldots, -1.2, 9.8 ] \Bigr \rceil
-    = [-66, 88, ... -15, 127] \f$
+    = [-66, 88, \ldots, -15, 127] \f$

 + \f$b_{s32} = \lceil Q_{\alpha} Q_{w} b_{f32} \rceil
-    = \lceil 17 \times 12.96 \times [ 2.4, -5.2 ... -8 ] \rceil
+    = \Bigl \lceil 17 \cdot 12.96 \cdot [ 2.4, -5.2 \ldots, -8 ] \Bigr \rceil
-    = [528, -1145, ... -1762] \f$
+    = [528, -1145, \ldots, -1762] \f$

 These arrays are the new inputs for the int8 net.

 ## int8 Support

-oneDNN supports low-precision computations for inference through the int8 primitives. int8 primitives are ordinary oneDNN primitives that have their input and output parameters configured to 8-bit types. int8 primitives are optimized for high performance on the compatible hardware (see @ref dev_guide_data_types).
+oneDNN supports int8 computations for inference by allowing one to specify that primitives' input and output memory objects use int8 data types. int8 primitive implementations are optimized for high performance on the compatible hardware (see @ref dev_guide_data_types).

 ### Attributes

-oneDNN primitive behavior may be extended for additional functionalities involving output data transformation.
-These additional features are configured via **primitive attributes**.
-The primitive attributes definition is an opaque structure for passing extra parameters to a primitive descriptor.
-These parameters include a scaling factor and fused post-ops.
-All operation primitives support the attributes structure;
-however, some configurations are not implemented and result in *failed primitive creation*.

-The **scaling factor**, as previously described, is known prior to the inference operation where the values are calculated from a set of formulas.
+Scaling factors can be configured using **primitive attributes**.
+It is also possible to specify fused post-ops.
+All primitives support the attributes, but not all combinations of parameters are supported.
+In the case of an unsupported combination, the library returns an error.

 In oneDNN, the scaling factor is applied to the output of a primitive.
-Moreover, to perform input transformations (for example, source, bias, and weights), oneDNN performs quantizing and dequantizing of data for int8 through the **Reorder Primitive**.
+Moreover, to perform input transformations (for example, source, bias, and weights), oneDNN performs quantizing and dequantizing of data for int8 using the **reorder primitive**.

 oneDNN has two formats for defining the output scaling factor.
 Depending on the configuration set by the scaling mask, either the output is scaled